striving forstrength

 Physical therapy helps preserve muscle strength

-Muscle-targeted treatments could potentially help manage progressive muscle weakness
+Other muscle-focused approaches could potentially help manage progressive muscle weakness

 See what people living with SMA are hoping for in the future